openedx/open-edx-proposals/oeps/processes/oep-0058-proc-translations-management.rst

 Transifex app more streamlined and straightforward, and in order to make organizing and using the up to date translations simpler.

-Description
-***********
+Current State
+*************

-* Edx-transifex-bot is a potential security issue

-  * The edx-transifex-bot requires admin rights on Transifex in order to function.
+* Edx-transifex-bot is a potential security issue: The edx-transifex-bot requires admin rights on Transifex in order to function.
 Admin rights give access to private/sensitive information as well as the ability to permanently delete translation and configuration files.
 At some point, the login to the edx-transifex-bot user was lost, and without access to the scripts that the bot uses to function, this edx-transifex-bot is a security issue we cannot control or debug.
 * Edx-transifex-bot is a black box: Login/scripts for edx-transifex-bot cannot be found on GitHub or on wiki/secrets pages, and it is difficult to observe what work it is supposed to do, or whether it is doing it correctly.